This set of Engineering Drawing Interview Questions and Answers for freshers focuses on “Terminology of Dimensioning – 2”.

 d) Section line

 Explanation: The dimension line is a thin continuous line with the ends terminating in arrowheads and is enclosed by extension lines, outlines or centre lines.
-The dimension figures is written on the top of the dimension line or aligned at the centre of the dimension line according to the system of dimensioning.
+The dimension figures are written on the top of the dimension line or aligned at the centre of the dimension line according to the system of dimensioning.

 2. What is the name of the thin continuous line which encloses the dimension lines are generally drawn 1mm away from the outlines?